nfqakademija/docker/docs/deploy-project.md

 $WORKSPACE/.deploy/deploy.sh
 ```

-And your page will appear in http://PROEJCT_NAME.projektai.nfqakademija.lt/,
+And your page will appear in http://PROJECT_NAME.projektai.nfqakademija.lt/,
-where `PROEJCT_NAME` is usually the same as the name of github repository.
+where `PROJECT_NAME` is usually the same as the name of github repository.

 ## How deployment works